Line messenger launches in-app token

 Line, the Japanese-based messaging app that started in 2011, has launched own cryptocurrency called Link that will be available for in-app uses this September, a few days after launching a blockchain called LINK Chain.

 The new digital asset will be registered and distributed on the company's global digital asset exchange BITBOX this September.
-The cryptocurrency allows trading of different altcoin pairs and also works for mobile devices.
-It also works as a wallet for altcoins and charges transaction fee of 0.1% for both makers and takers.
+The cryptocurrency allows trading of different Altcoin pairs and also works for mobile devices.
+It also works as a wallet for Altcoin and charges transaction fee of 0.1% for both makers and takers.

 Other uses include in-game trading and character improvements as well as payment for music and videos and webtoons, and payment for products/services, discount benefits, and payback.